PaulBowden673/Projects-MP-MP3/README.md

 - to create my own account
 - to add new recipes
 - to edit my recipes
-- to view a list of my recipes on a separate page and see how many recipes I've created
 - to delete my recipes
 - to log out any time and have the session terminated
 - to delete all recipes I've created
 - to use the website from any device (laptop, tablet, mobile)
 ## Design

+   I wanted to keep the site simple and encourage less adventurous cooks to find recipes that were simple to make with few ingredients

    ### Colour Scheme
-   - The 3 main colours used on the site are #fff White, #f0f8ff Aliceblue which are appropriate.
+   - The 2 main colours used on the site are #fff White, #f0f8ff Aliceblue which keep the site looking fresh.
    ### Typography
    - The Roboto font is the main font used throughout the whole site, with sans-serif as fallback in case the font does not load correctly.
 It is frequently used and easy to read.